 where \( 1 - p \) represents the potential for improvement, and \( p(1 - p) \) quantifies the expected learnability of data.
-This measure captures the sample's utility for enhancing the policy \( \pi_{\model} \), reaching its maximum when \(p=0.5 \), indicating a sample at the boundary of the policy's current capability. \end{definition}
+This measure captures the sample's utility for enhancing the policy \( \pi_{\model} \), reaching its maximum when \(p=0.5 \), indicating a sample at the boundary of the policy's current capability.
+Besides, the theoretical justification for the data learnability can be found in Appendix~\ref{Justification} and~\ref{theorem} . \end{definition}

-\paragraph{}Built upon the above motivation and our definition of data learnability, we can compute the \textit{LearnAlign Score} between two data \(\sample_i\) and \(\sample_j\) as follows for further data selection:
+Built upon the above motivation and our definition of data learnability, we first define a new learnability-weighted gradient vector for each data point \(\sample_i\) as:

+where the first term is the unit gradient vector and \(V(\sample_i)\) is the learnability score (Definition~\ref{def:learnability}).
+Using these vectors, we can then compute the \textit{LearnAlign} Score between two data points \(\sample_i\) and \(\sample_j\) as

-This formulation, given in Eq.~(\ref{eq:data_sim}), leverages the learnability of each data point (Definition~\ref{def:learnability}) to address the length bias by weighting the gradient inner product with the learning potential, thus reducing the tendency to favor shorter sequences due to their larger gradient norms.
+This formulation leverages the learnability of each data point to weight the gradient inner product by the learning potential, thus reducing the tendency to favor shorter sequences.